Tariat inscriptions: Uyghur

-The Stele
+Stele

 The stele had been erected on a bixi or tortoise plinth and is made of light gray granite.
-There are 30 lines of text inscribed on each side of the stele in old Turkic using the Orkhon alphabet (Turkic runes) which was also used in the famous Khöshöö Tsaidam Monuments of Bilge Khagan and his brother Kül Tigin of the Turkic khaganate in 732 and 735 CE.
-The narrator is Bayanchur Khan of the Uighur khaganate who reigned between 747 and 759 CE.
+There are 30 lines of text inscribed on each side of the stele in old Turkic using the Orkhon alphabet (Turkic runes) which was also used in the famous Khöshöö Tsaidam Monuments of Bilge Khagan and his brother Kül Tigin of the Turkic khaganate in 732 and 735.
+The narrator is Bayanchur Khan of the Uyghur Khaganate who reigned between 747 and 759.

-The Narration
+Narration

-Bayanchor Khan refers to himself as El etmish Bilge Kagan.
-(Not to be confused with Bilge Kagan of the Turkic Khanate who lived earlier).
+Bayanchor Khan refers to himself as El etmish Bilge Kagan (not to be confused with Bilge Qaghan of the Turkic Khanate).
 According to inscriptions appearing on the east side of the slab, during the interregnum following the death of his father, Bayanchor fought against the tribes supporting his elder brother Tay Bilge Tutuk.
-Among these tribes, the Tatars seem to have been the most important enemy, for their names are mentioned several times.
+Among these tribes, the Tatars seem to have been their most important enemy, as their names are mentioned several times.
 On the west face of the stele, a brief history of the Turkic peoples is given.
-It is notable that the names of Bumin Khan and İstemi of the Turkic Khaganate are also mentioned in the inscriptions.
-This may mean that the power shift from the Turkic Khaganete to the (linguistically indistinguishable) Uighur Khanate was considered merely as a coup d'état.
+It is notable that the names of Bumin Qaghan and İstemi of the Turkic Khaganate are also mentioned in the inscriptions.
+This may mean that the power shift from the Second Turkic Khaganate to the (linguistically indistinguishable) Uyghur Khanate was considered merely as a coup d'état.